Nestor Espenilla

 Nestor Aldave Espenilla Jr. (12 October 1958 – 23 February 2019) was a Filipino banker who served as the fourth governor of the Bangko Sentral ng Pilipinas (BSP) from 2017 until his death in 2019.
 He began working for the BSP in 1981 and was a deputy governor under his predecessor Amando Tetangco Jr.

 Early life

 Espenilla was born in Manila to Nestor Espenilla, Sr. and Arminda Aldave-Espenilla, the only son in a family of five.
 When he was 10 years old, his mother established a small rural bank, the Rural Bank of San Jacinto (Masbate), Inc., which grew and now has several branches in the province and in neighboring Sorsogon Province.
 The bank was managed by his three sisters.

 Education

 Espenilla graduated from the Ateneo de Manila High School in 1977.
-He then graduated with a Bachelor of Science degree in Business Economics (magna cum laude) from the University of the Philippines in 1981.
-He also earned his Master of Business Administration honors degree from the University of the Philippines in 1982 and obtained his Master of Science degree in Policy Science from the National Graduate Institute for Policy Studies in Tokyo, Japan in 1988.
+He then graduated with a Bachelor of Science degree in Business Economics (magna cum laude) in 1981 and his Master of Business Administration honors degree from the University of the Philippines Diliman in 1982.
+He obtained his Master of Science degree in Policy Science from the National Graduate Institute for Policy Studies (GRIPS) in Tokyo, Japan in 1988.

+He attempted to become a lawyer after his graduating in his undergraduate program and took evening classes of the University of the Philippines College of Law, but he quit his law studies weeks later because of his full-time job in BSP.